-Self-study: Identifying players
+Self-study: Identifying the players

-- Read chapter 2 from the book 'Change as collaborative play'. - Watch the presentation 'Identifying player groups' on the website. - Watch the video clips 'Connection to patient care' and 'Chronic' on the website under 'Identifying players'.
+- Watch the video lecture 'Identifying the players' on the website - Read chapter 2 "Identifying the players' from the book 'Change as collaborative play'. - View the presentation 'Identifying player groups' on the website. - Watch the video clips 'Connection to patient care' and 'Chronic' on the website under 'Identifying players'.
 Ask yourself which players influence your work and organization. - For a well-known organization or your own, make an inventory of the players that the organization has to deal with by checking newspaper articles and other information about the company.
 Use the list of players in the book or in the presentation about players on the website. - Have look at the study questions on 'Identifying players' and decide how these questions can help you to get a better picture of the players who influence your organization or university. - Watch the movie 'The Social Network'.
 This movie, which is about the rise of Facebook, shows how Facebook is revolutionizing human interaction.
 It also gives a clear picture of the internal relationships between players and the struggle that emerges among the owners.
 What does this movie teach you about players on the playing field?